Hema Upadhyay-Harish Bhambhani murder: Where is Vidyadhar Rajbhar?

-Despite a five-city manhunt lasting three months, and the deadline for chargesheet filing almost here, prime accused Vidyadhar Rajbhar is wanting.
-The story of why the police have nothing and how others before him ‘disappeared’ from the face of the earth
+Despite five-city manhunt lasting 3 months, deadline for chargesheet filing almost here, prime accused Vidyadhar Rajbhar is wanting.
+The story of why cops have nothing, how others before him 'disappeared'

 It’s been three months since the mutilated bodies of artist Hema Updhyay and her lawyer Harish Bhambhani were discovered floating in a Kandivili drain, but cops are still at a loss when it comes to finding one of the main accused in the case — Vidyadhar Rajbhar.